hadiraz/hadiraz/README.md

  </br>
  </br>

-🌍 I use Html , CSS , Javascript and React to create the websites
+🌍 I use Html , CSS , Javascript , React and Next.js to create the websites